timburgan/timburgan/README.md

 ## Tim's Community Chess Tournament

 **Game is in progress.** This is open to ANYONE to play the next move.
 That's the point. :wave:  It's your turn!
-Move a white (hollow) piece.
+Move a black (solid) piece.

 |   | A | B | C | D | E | F | G | H |
 | - | - | - | - | - | - | - | - | - |